Bartholomew's Cobble: Recreation and education

 Bartholemew's Cobble, located on Weatogue Road in Ashley Falls, is open during daylight hours.
 In order to protect the delicate ecology of the area, no pets are allowed on the property.

-More than 5 mi of moderately difficult hiking trails are located on the preserve, including The Ledges Trail a self-guided interpretive walk that runs over and around the Cobbles.
-The visitor's center and museum include displays of natural and human history, photography, art, and taxidermic displays of local animals, birds, and bird eggs.
+More than 5 mi of moderately difficult hiking trails are located on the preserve, including The Ledges Trail, a self-guided interpretive walk that runs over and around the Cobbles.
+The visitor center and museum include displays of natural and human history, photography, art, and taxidermic displays of local animals, birds, and bird eggs.
 The Trustees of Reservations offers guided natural history tours led by naturalists with proceeds supporting conservation work at Bartholomew's Cobble including wildlife research, invasive species control, protecting endangered species, and restoring native habitats.